gogins/cloud-5/CLOUD-5.md

    and Strudel ([superdough](https://github.com/tidalcycles/strudel/tree/main/packages/superdough)).

- - High-resolution, three-dimensional, animated computer graphics using WebGL and/or GLSL, from the Web browser.
+ - High-resolution, three-dimensional, animated computer graphics using WebGL and/or OpenGL Shader Language (GLSL), from the Web browser.

  - All of the staggering panoply of capabilities that are built into every standards-compliant Web browser, see [HTML5 Test](https://html5test.com/).